 General Fund.
-There were no significant differences between original and final budget amounts.
+There were significant differences between original and final budget amounts due to unexpected expenditures in order to comply with new Florida school safety requirements.
 There were no differences between the final budget and actual amounts.

 CAPITAL ASSETS AND DEBT ADMINISTRATION